vzhou842/victorzhou.com/content/posts/2019-05-09-intro-to-cnns.md

 import numpy as np

 class Conv3x3:
+  '''
+  A Convolution layer using 3x3 filters.
+  '''

   def __init__(self, num_filters):
     self.num_filters = num_filters

     # filters is a 3d array with dimensions (num_filters, 3, 3)
-    # We divide by 9 just to get smaller initial values
+    # We divide by 9 to reduce the variance of our initial values
     self.filters = np.random.randn(num_filters, 3, 3) / 9
 ```

 The `Conv3x3` class takes only one argument: the number of filters.
 In the constructor, we store the number of filters and initialize a random filters array using NumPy's [randn()](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.randn.html) method.

+> Note: Diving by 9 during the initialization is more important than you may think.
+If the initial values are too large or too small, training the network will be ineffective.
+To learn more, read about [Xavier Initialization](https://www.quora.com/What-is-an-intuitive-explanation-of-the-Xavier-Initialization-for-Deep-Neural-Networks).

 Next, the actual convolution: